-First published in the April 2012 edition of the Lean Management Journal (LMJ) and republished here with permission.
+First published in the Lean Management Journal (LMJ) and republished here with permission.
 When it comes to sustainably and profitably growing an organisation in the face of changing market conditions, Roddy Martin identifies various ‘disconnects’ within these initiatives.
 To understand and manage these disconnects, a four-layer management system must be well understood by executive leadership teams: Systems of Control, Systems of Record, Systems of Process and Systems of Venture and Sufficiency.
 Another disconnect is IT’s role within these four layers in order to collaborate, not hinder the process.
 Roddy explains how executive leadership teams can overcome these hurdles.

 Roddy Martin proposes a four-layer management system model and explains why alignment between these four layers is so critical.

 As continuous improvement and supply chain performance improvement practitioners, we know that aligning business operating strategy and business performance improvements, and building end-to-end supply chain capabilities to achieve competitive advantage, are merging to achieve one goal: To grow sustainably and profitably while weathering the dynamics of market change.
 In reality, however, ‘disconnects’ and ‘project-based approaches’ in these initiatives highlight cross-functional gaps that stand in the way of collaboratively building an end-to-end business with demand-driven process capabilities.